 None of the named executive officers has an employment, severance or golden parachute agreement with the Company.
+Mr. Galvin will be retiring as Vice Chairman of the Company effective February 5, 2013.

-For the named executive officers, the Committee made its annual pay decisions for each of the compensation components as outlined below.
+For all the named executive officers, the Committee made its annual pay decisions for each of the compensation components as outlined below.